kghose/groho/Readme.md

 ## Orrery model
 You pass a list of kernel files to the simulator.
-Optionally, you can indicate a subset of NAIF codes that the simulator should load for the kernel file.
+Optionally, you can indicate a subset of NAIF codes that the simulator should load from the kernel file.

 ```
-spk de432s.bsp
+spk de432s.bsp ; load everything from this file

 pick 809 899
-spk nep086.bsp
+spk nep086.bsp ; only load 809 and 899 from this file
 ```
-The first `spk` command tells the simulator to load everything in the `de432.bsp` kernel.
-The `pick` prepares the simulator to load only `809` and `899` from the next `spk` kernel.

 A SPK file contains barycenters as well as physical bodies.
 Often ephemeris are stored relative a barycenter.
 For example: